NiccoBene00/benedetto-niccolo_arena/README.md

-# benedetto-niccolo_arena project
+# HTML/CSS PROJECT - PPM UNIFI
 Niccolò Benedetto MAT.
 7024656
-HTML/CSS PROJECT - PPM UNIFI

 This project recreates the newspaper main page https://www.larena.it/ using HTML and CSS.